 8. Darker Than Black ( Rated 8.10 / 10 )

 Darker than Black follows two characters called Hei and Yin.
-After the appearance of a gate to hell ten years ago, they manifested psychic powers like many others do in this world with paranormal abilities that are kept secret by all governments around the globe- though it doesn’t stop corporations from seeking them out for their tasks which no ordinary human can complete.
+After the appearance of a gate to the nether region ten years ago, they manifested psychic powers like many others do in this world with paranormal abilities that are kept secret by all governments around the globe- though it doesn’t stop corporations from seeking them out for their tasks which no ordinary human can complete.

 Darker than Black, a show that is darkly humorous and intriguing.
 The Contractors have been granted supernatural abilities for the price of something they must do or eat daily (for example: eating human flesh).
 It’s an interesting concept, to say the least!
-One character, in particular, has this power of writing poems that can kill anyone he wants.
+One character, in particular, has this power of writing poems that can take the life of anyone he wants.
 If you’re into comedy mixed with horror, then Darker Than Black may be your perfect match!

 9. Kekkai Sensen ( Rated 7.63 / 10 )

 When a door to the beyond opened up on top of New York City, life there changed forever.
 Now known as the nether regionsalem’s Lot—a doomed city housing both demons and humans who have been altered by energies freed when two dimensions merged together; one is Leonardo Watch, an unfortunate photographer with “Eyes of God” that can see through any illusion or magic just in time for his sister go blind.
 Trying to help her out causes him to join Libra–an organization composed mostly of humans trying desperately to keep some order in this corner of the world.

 Kekkai Sensen is an imaginative story with many potentials, and it’s great to know that the production team has already made plans for future sequels.
 This show undoubtedly sets itself apart from other titles as one of those rare shows in which every episode leaves you wanting more.
 It will be interesting to see what Kekkai Sensen Beyond brings!